RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

    ```
    - This example installs the `node`, `pathauto`, and `metatag` modules, imports a blog content type configuration, and grants permissions to the administrator role.

+### **Why UUIDs Can Cause Conflicts**

+- **UUIDs in Drupal Configuration**:
+  - Drupal’s configuration management system assigns Universally Unique Identifiers (UUIDs) to configuration entities (e.g., content types, fields, or roles) to track them across environments.
+  - When a recipe includes configuration files (e.g., `node.type.blog.yml`) with a UUID, applying that recipe to a new site could conflict if the site’s database already contains a configuration entity with the same UUID or if the configuration name (e.g., `node.type.blog`) already exists but with a different UUID.

+- **Potential Issues**:
+  - If the UUID in the recipe’s configuration file matches an existing UUID in the site’s database but the configuration differs, Drupal may throw an error or overwrite the existing configuration.
+  - If the configuration name exists but the UUID differs, Drupal’s configuration import system may fail due to a mismatch, as it expects the UUIDs to align.
+  - In a fresh site, if the recipe’s configuration is imported without proper handling, the UUIDs may be applied as-is, which could cause problems if the same recipe is applied to multiple sites or combined with other configurations.

+---

+### **How to Handle UUIDs in Recipes**

 To avoid UUID-related conflicts when creating and installing a Drupal recipe in Drupal 11, follow these best practices: